Independent Inquiry into the Issues raised by Paterson

 Evidence & Impact

-The Independent Inquiry into the Issues raised by Paterson examined the case of Ian Paterson, a breast surgeon who performed unnecessary operations on hundreds of patients in both NHS and private hospitals.
-The inquiry, chaired by Bishop Graham James, published 17 recommendations in February 2020 focusing on patient safety, regulatory oversight, and accountability in healthcare.
+The Independent Inquiry into the Issues raised by Paterson examined the case of Ian Paterson, a breast surgeon who carried out unnecessary operations on hundreds of patients in NHS and private hospitals.
+The inquiry, chaired by Bishop Graham James, published 17 recommendations in February 2020 focusing on patient safety, consent processes, regulatory oversight, and redress mechanisms.

-Published evidence of progress includes several concrete developments.
-The National Quality Board Recall Framework was published in June 2022, developed with input from Paterson patients.
-Medical defence organisations launched a voluntary Code of Practice for discretionary indemnity in January 2025, though this falls short of the mandatory 'nationwide safety net' the inquiry recommended.
-The Academy of Medical Royal Colleges updated guidance on writing to patients, and CQC strengthened requirements for independent providers.
+Published evidence indicates some concrete changes have emerged.
+NHS England published the National Quality Board Recall Framework in June 2022, developed with input from Paterson patients.
+Medical defence organisations launched a voluntary Code of Practice for discretionary indemnity in January 2025, though this falls short of the mandatory safety net recommended by the inquiry.
+The CQC has strengthened registration conditions and updated inspection methodologies, while professional bodies have revised guidance on patient communication and consent.

 Reforms Attributed to This Inquiry

-- National Quality Board Recall Framework published June 2022, establishing principles for patient-centred recall in secondary care across NHS and independent sectors
+- NHS England published the National Quality Board Recall Framework on 1 June 2022, establishing principles for patient-centred recall in secondary care across NHS and independent sectors

-- Academy of Medical Royal Colleges updated 2018 guidance 'Please write to me' requiring consultants to write directly to patients in clear language
+- The Academy of Medical Royal Colleges updated their 2018 guidance 'Please write to me' to emphasise writing directly to patients in clear language

 - CQC strengthened registration conditions requiring independent healthcare providers to ensure patients understand consultant engagement arrangements and practising privileges